Color-avoiding directed paths in tournaments: Abstract

 \section{Abstract}

-We study two closely related Ramsey-type questions.
-The first is about vectors: how long can a sequence of vectors in $[n]^q$ be if, for all pairs in the sequence, the later vector is strictly larger than the earlier in at least $q-1$ coordinates?
-The second is graph-theoretic: given a $q$-edge-coloring of a tournament, how long of a directed path can we guarantee whose edges avoid one of the colors?
-These problems arise naturally in many areas, such as convex geometry and extremal hypergraph theory, and have been extensively studied over the past 50 years.
+We study the following Ramsey-theoretic question: given a $q$-coloring of the edges of a tournament, how long of a directed path can we guarantee whose edges avoid one of the colors?
+Questions of this type have applications in many areas, such as vector sequences, convex geometry, and extremal hypergraph theory, and have been extensively studied over the past 50 years.

-We prove that if $\varepsilon>0$ is fixed and $q$ is sufficiently large, then every $N$-vertex tournament contains a color-avoiding directed path of length $N^{1-\varepsilon}$.
-Consequently, the maximum length of a $(q-1)$-increasing sequence of vectors in $[n]^q$ has length at most $n^{1+\varepsilon}$.
-Our results answer a question of Gowers and Long, strengthen several of their results, and extend earlier works of Tiskin and Loh.
+We prove that if $\varepsilon>0$ is fixed and $q$ is sufficiently large, then every $q$-edge-colored $N$-vertex tournament contains a color-avoiding directed path of length $N^{1-\varepsilon}$.
+This answers a question of Gowers and Long, strengthens several of their results, and extends earlier work of Loh.